-As criminal justice reform efforts gather momentum in Congress and thousands of formerly incarcerated individuals return to their communities, the Second Chance Act should be prioritized in the annual appropriations process.
-Currently, the program is funded at $68 million under the FY 2017 omnibus spending bill, which expires on September 30, 2017.
+As Congress considers funding for a variety of federal programs and thousands of formerly incarcerated individuals return to their communities, the Second Chance Act should be prioritized in the annual appropriations process.
+Currently, the program is funded at $68 million under FY 2017 appropriations.

 NACo supports an increase in funding for this pivotal program to at least the FY 2010 enacted level of $100 million in future annual appropriations processes.
 NACo members are encouraged to contact their members of Congress, and especially those on the House and Senate Appropriations Committees, to support this level of funding for the program in the FY 2018 appropriations process.